Directed by Michael Leibenluft, Gold No Trade production

 In teaching the world the use of a watch to measure the pulse (two volumes, over 1000 pages), Dr. Foyer pioneered the application of accurate measurement to clinical medicine — an achievement reduced to a mention on a translation board at the very end of the play.
 He also provided the first detailed description of emphysema, and wrote the first book on geriatric medicine but don’t look for anything admirable about Foyer in the play … he’s invariably the butt of a joke.
 How misleading!

-The Subtle Body plays at 59E59 Theaters in mid-town Manhattan (yes, that’s the address) through March 1, 2015.
-For more information and tickets, click on live link of title.
+The Subtle Body plays at 59E59 Theaters in midtown Manhattan (yes, that’s the address) through March 1, 2015.